Genomon-Project/paplot-doc/howto_mat.rst

 Set the filter for the gene displayed on the vertical axis.

 :Rate:
   | Frequency of the samples with mutations at each gene (%).
-The initial value is 0% (no filtering)
+The initial value is 0% (no filtering).

 :Display maximum:
   | Maximum number of genes to display.